airbytehq/airbyte/docs/contributing/contributing-to-dataline/updating-documentation.md

 There are 3 different ways you can update the documentation.

-## `Edit on GitHub` button
+## `Edit on GitHub` link

-On the page you want to update, just click the `Edit on GitHub` link in the right column.
-That will get you directly to the file on GitHub that you need to modify.
-You can use their editor to update the file.
+On the documentation page you want to update, just click the `Edit on GitHub` link in right panel.

+That will get you directly to the file on GitHub.
+You can use GitHub's editor to update the file.
 Once you're satisfied with your change you can submit a PR.

-We recommend that method for changes limited to one file \(typo, updates\).
+We recommend that method for changes limited to one file \(typos, minor updates\).

-## Clone the repository
+## Modify the repository

 ```bash
 $ git clone git@github.com:datalineio/dataline.git